 In Art, he is represented with a Bible,

 a cardinal’s hat, as a Dominican preacher with a flame on his hand,

-an open book while preaching, a Dominican with a cardinal’s hat, a
+open book while preaching, a Dominican with a cardinal’s hat, a Dominican

-Dominican with a crucifix, a Dominican with a trumpet nearby, often coming
+with a crucifix, a Dominican with a trumpet nearby, often coming down from

-down from heaven, (referring to his vision), a Dominican with wings,
+heaven, (referring to his vision), a Dominican with wings, (referring to